The Nest

 If you feel your landlord violated your tenant’s rights, there are ways to take legal action against them.
 It would help if you never thought that, as a tenant, you do not have the right to live peacefully and undisturbed in your rental residence.

 The first thing you should do is review the terms of your lease and make notes of any actions your landlord has taken that you think might be illegal or violate your rights.
-Having as much detail as possible is essential to sue or bring legal action before the supreme court or Landlord-tenant Court NYC.
+Having as much detail as possible is essential to sue or bring legal action before the Supreme Court or Landlord-tenant Court NYC.

 Some common reasons people take their landlords to court include refusing to return a security deposit, refusing repair requests, entering the property without proper notice, and violating the Fair Housing Act.